VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Example:** `.clear_courses @member#1234` \
 **Permissions:** Administrator \
 **Note:** Will remove all courses from a member. \
-**Purpose:** Allows for easy deletion of all course roles from a member, useful when either starting a new semester or in cases of spam.
+**Purpose:** Allows for easy unerollment from all courses for a member, useful when either starting a new semester or in cases of spam.

 ### Clear Reactions
 **Command:** `.clear_reactions <member>` \
 **Aliases:** `.clearReactions` \
 **Example:** `.clear_reactions @member#1234` \
 **Permissions:** Administrator \
-**Note:** Will remove all course reaction roles added by a member.channel.
-There is a short ratelimit every 5 reactions removed due to removing roles from a user. \
+**Note:** Will remove all course reaction channels added by a member.
+There is a short ratelimit every 5 reactions removed due to modifying channel permissions. \
-**Purpose:** Allows for easy removal of all course reaction roles from a member, useful when either starting a new semester or in cases of spam.
+**Purpose:** Allows for easy removal of all course reaction channels from a member, useful when either starting a new semester or in cases of spam.

 ## Course Content
 ### Course Embed